Thai group buys $9.4 billion Ping An stake from HSBC

-HONG KONG A conglomerate controlled by Thailand's richest man, Dhanin Chearavanont, has bought a minority stake in China's Ping An Insurance for $9.38 billion (5.83 billion pounds) from global bank HSBC, a bold move that ranks as Asia's second-largest deal this year.
+HONG KONG A conglomerate controlled by Thailand's richest man has bought a minority stake in China's Ping An Insurance (2318.HK) for $9.38 billion from global bank HSBC, a bold move that ranks as Asia's second-largest deal this year.

-Dhanin's Charoen Pokphand Group (CP Group) bought the 15.6 percent stake in a deal that marks a major departure from its core food businesses, such as poultry and animal feed, but appears to strengthen the 73-year-old's ties to Beijing.
+Dhanin Chearavanont's Charoen Pokphand Group (CP Group) bought the 15.6 percent stake in a deal that marks a departure from its core food businesses, such as poultry and animal feed, but appears to strengthen the 73-year-old's ties to Beijing.

-Dhanin - worth $9 billion (5 billion pounds) according to Forbes magazine - already has major business interests in China ranging from agriculture to retail to auto manufacturing.
+Dhanin - worth $9 billion according to Forbes magazine - already has major business interests in China ranging from agriculture to retail to auto manufacturing.

-"This is phenomenal for HSBC shareholders because the bank is now sitting on at least $8 billion (4 billion pounds) in profit," said Jim Antos, an analyst at Mizuho Securities in Hong Kong.
+"This is phenomenal for HSBC shareholders because the bank is now sitting on at least $8 billion in profit," said Jim Antos, an analyst at Mizuho Securities in Hong Kong.

 "I'm not sure what CP Group would do with the stake though.
 I was joking earlier that every Ping An shareholder will now get a bucket of fried chicken for their insurance policy."